What are the benefits of Alpaca versus Wool?

 Less Prickly: Alpaca wool is often praised for being softer and less prickly than sheep’s wool.
 This is because alpaca fibres have a smoother surface (under a microscope, you can see how the scales on each hair follicle lie much flatter than they do for lambswool or cashmere), a unique slippery, almost ‘buttery softness’ and are less likely to irritate the skin.
 If you have sensitive skin or simply prefer a smoother touch, alpaca wool is the clear winner.

-Lightweight Warmth: Despite its warmth, alpaca wool is remarkably lightweight and has a much higher warmth to weight ratio than sheep’s wool or lambswool.
-This means you can enjoy the cosy comfort of a thick sweater without the bulk, making it a perfect choice for layering in winter.
+Lightweight Warmth: Despite its warmth, alpaca wool is remarkably lightweight and has a much higher warmth-to-weight ratio than sheep’s wool or lambswool.
+This means you can enjoy the cosy comfort of a Alpaca Rib Knit Cardigan without the bulk, making it a perfect choice for layering in winter.

 3. Durability and Longevity: Made to Last

 Stronger Fibres: Alpaca wool is known for its strength and durability.
 The fibres are less likely to pill, stretch, or lose their shape over time, ensuring that your alpaca garments will continue to look pristine and remain in excellent condition for years to come.
-Alpaca also washes extremely well, but 30° is the highest temperate you should use for your alpaca clothing and you must not use a tumble dryer or spin cycle.
+Alpaca also washes extremely well, but 30° is the highest temperature you should use for your alpaca clothing, and you must not use a tumble dryer or spin cycle.

 Water-Resistant: Another advantage of alpaca wool is its natural water-resistant properties.
 While it won’t keep you dry in a downpour, it does repel moisture better than lambswool, making it less likely to feel damp or heavy in wet conditions.